rubenwardy/minetest_modding_book/en/chapters/player_physics.md

 * jump: multiplier to default jump value (default: 1)
 * gravity: multiplier to default gravity value (default: 1)
 * sneak: whether player can sneak (default: true)

-* sneak_glitch: whether player can use the sneak glitch (default: true)
+### Old Movement Behaviour

-The sneak glitch allows the player to climb an 'elevator' made out of a certain placement of blocks by sneaking (pressing shift) and pressing space to ascend.
-It was originally a bug in Minetest, but was kept as it is used on many servers to get to higher levels.
+Player movement prior to the 0.4.16 release included the sneak glitch, which allows various movement glitches, including the ability to climb an 'elevator' made from a certain placement of nodes by sneaking (pressing shift) and pressing space to ascend.
+Though the behaviour was unintended, it has been preserved in overrides due to its use on many servers.
-They added the option above so you can disable it.

-### Multiple mods
+Two overrides are needed to fully restore old movement behaviour:

+* new_move: whether the player uses new movement (default: true)
+* sneak_glitch: whether the player can use 'sneak elevators' (default: false)

+## Mod Incompatibility

-Please be warned that mods that override the same physics values of a player tend to be incompatible with each other.
-When setting an override, it overwrites any overrides that have been set before, by your or anyone else's mod.
+Please be warned that mods which override the same physics value of a player tend to be incompatible with each other.
+When setting an override, it overwrites any overrides that have been set before.
+This means that if multiple overrides set a player's speed, only the last one to run will be in effect.

 ## Your Turn

-* **sonic**: Set the speed multiplayer to a high value (at least 6) when a player joins the game.
+* **Sonic**: Set the speed multiplier to a high value (at least 6) when a player joins the game.
-* **super bounce**: Increase the jump value so that the player can jump up 20 meters (1 meter is 1 block).
+* **Super bounce**: Increase the jump value so that the player can jump 20 meters (1 meter is 1 node).
-* **space**: Make the gravity decrease as the player gets higher and higher up.
+* **Space**: Make gravity decrease as the player gets higher.